niplav/site/buch_stab.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2016-08-01, modified: 2019-03-20, status: finished, importance: 1, confidence: fiction*
+*author: niplav, created: 2016-08-01, modified: 2019-04-08, language: german, status: finished, importance: 1, confidence: fiction*

-> __Eine Charakterisierung der Buchstaben nach Klang und Form.__
+> __A characterisation of the letters by sound and form.__

 Buchstab
 ========